php/doc-base/docs/editing.md

 Simply open the files and edit them.

 ## Adding new documentation
-When adding new functions or methods, there are a few options.
+When adding new functions or methods, there are a few options:

 ### Option A: Generating stub using `gen_stub.php`
 This is the new preferred way to generate files for new extensions, classes, functions